emekakingsley7/ClouduploaderCLI/README.md

 ## Prereguities
 To successfully create this, you need certain skills which based on my experience helped alot.
 They are;
-bash shell - using any unix based system like linux, macos etc aws cli - very important as this will help. check the links for more information, installation guide https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html, configuration guide: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html s3 bucket -  set up or use an existing s3 bucket to upload the file to, [AWS S3 Documentation](https://docs.aws.amazon.com/s3/index.html)
+     -bash shell - using any unix based system like linux, macos etc

+     -aws cli - very important as this will help. check the links for more information, installation guide https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html, configuration guide: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

+     - s3 bucket -  set up or use an existing s3 bucket to upload the file to, [AWS S3 Documentation](https://docs.aws.amazon.com/s3/index.html)

 ## Set up
 This is the set up I used on aws cloudshell which i believe can be customized;